SVD Factorization for Tall-and-Fat Matrices on Parallel Architectures: Abstract

 \section{Abstract}

-We demonstrate an implementation for an approximate rank-k SVD factorization, combining well-known randomized projection techniques with previously implemented map/reduce solutions in order to compute steps of the random projection based SVD procedure, such QR and SVD.
-We structure the problem in a way that it reduces to Cholesky and SVD factorizations on $k \times k$ matrices computed on a single machine, greatly easing the computability of the problem.
+We demonstrate an implementation for an approximate rank-k SVD factorization, combining well-known randomized projection techniques with previously known paralel solutions in order to compute steps of the random projection based SVD procedure.
+We structure the problem in a way that it reduces to fast computation around $k \times k$ matrices computed on a single machine, greatly easing the computability of the problem.
+The paper is also a tutorial on paralel linear algebra methods using a plain architecture without burdensome frameworks.